FrancescaK/MongoDB_Community_Kit/A Letter to the Advocate.md

-Hello and welcome to the MongoDB Developer Advocacy Kit (DAK).
+Hello and welcome to the MongoDB Community Kit.

 As a MongoDB user, you have the opportunity to make a large impact on a vibrant community of open source developers and engineering professionals.
 You can: